DuyNguyen1879/docker-lab-tutorial/content/administration.md

 ```

 ## Securing the engine
 By default docker engine has no authentication or authorization, relying instead on the filesystem security of its unix socket which by default is only accessible by the root user.
 For accessing docker engine via remote clients (both gui and cli), it is possible to secure it via TLS.
 To provide proof of identity, Docker supports TLS certificates both on the server and the client side.
-When set up correctly, it will only allow clients and servers with a certificate signed by a specific CA to talk to eachother.
+When set up correctly, it will only allow clients and servers with a certificate signed by a specific Certification Authority to talk to each other.

 On any Linux machine with OpenSSL installed, create a folder where store certificates and keys